About

 Availability

-I'm currently available — for full-time UX roles as well as freelance projects.
+I'm currently open to full-time UX roles as well as freelance projects.
 I prefer working remotely from Hamburg, Germany.
-I am also looking forward to challenges in the field of software development as a hybrid approach with UX development.
+I'm also open to hybrid roles that combine UX and software development.

 Let's Talk